One of the F-15C Eagle's from the Oregan Air National Guard's 123rd Fighter Squadron/142nd Fighter Wing

 In recent years Frisian Flag has expanded the number of countries that have taken part in the exercise

-The EF-18 Hornets from Ala.15 Wing at Zaragoza were the first Spanish aircraft to ever participate
+The EF-18 Hornets from Ala.15 Wing at Zaragoza participated for the first time at Frisian Flag

 Frisian Flag 2018